Albert-Z-Guo/Natural-Language-Processing/Recipe Transformer/README.md

 ## Getting Started
 ### Environment Setup
-to install all libraries/dependencies used in this project, run
+To install all libraries/dependencies used in this project, run
 ```bash
 bash install.sh
 ```